ocean03/Music_Dapp/README.md

 # Music_Dapp
-Music DAPP with Private Block-chain  in Flask
+Music DAPP with Private Block-chain  in Flask And Mongodb